elmines/unsup_amr/README.md

 		{
-			"token": "<str, user readable version of the token>", "id": "<int, integer id for the token under the expanded vocabulary>", "embed": "<int or null, integer id for a token from the existing vocbulary>" }
+			"token": "<str, user readable version of the token>", "id": "<int, integer id for the token under the expanded vocabulary>", "embed": "<int or null, integer id for a token from the existing vocbulary>", "type": "<string, type of token (arg, frame, node label, etc.)>", "args": "<List[string], arguments this symbol takes if its type == 'frame'" }
 	]
 }